Speech and Language Therapy

 - Different AAC devices including eye gaze, Grid 3, switches and Go Talks.

-The SaLT is an Elklan tutor.
-Elklan are speech and language trainers, and the SaLT completed Elklan’s Total Training Package for Pupils with Severe Learning Difficulties.
-Following this course various staff members completed the Speech and Language Support for Learners with SLD course, and these staff are now beginning the process of cascading this training throughout the college as part of Elklan’s Communication Friendly Setting award.
-Horizons College hopes to gain this recognition of being ‘communication friendly’ via encouragement of a Total Communication approach across the college and by training/upskilling staff to support communication skills.
+One of the SaLTs is an Elklan tutor - Elklan are speech and language trainers and the college has completed their Communication Friendly Setting Award.
+The college has gained this recognition of being ‘communication friendly’ via encouragement of a Total Communication approach across the college and by training/upskilling staff to support communication skills.

 SaLT (ID 1244)